reyemtm/reyemtm.github.io/_posts/2015-07-13-leaflet-photo-map.md

 		"Contrast": toner,
 		"Comic": comic,
 		"Topo": esritopo
-	}).addto(map);
+	}, null).addto(map);

 </script>

-This is an example of the Leaflet.Photo, based almost entirely on Bjørn Sandvik's post [here](plugin.http://blog.thematicmapping.org/2014/08/showing-geotagged-photos-on-leaflet-map.html).
+This is an example of the Leaflet.Photo, based almost entirely on Bjørn Sandvik's post [here](http://blog.thematicmapping.org/2014/08/showing-geotagged-photos-on-leaflet-map.html).
 I did add a tweak that adjusts the photo when opened to a percentage of the size of the map div, but other than that I followed his example and the result is really cool.
 These are photos long since forgotten, of a trip my family took out west back in 1985.
 Most of the pictures were taken with a Kodak Disc 4000, or a similar model.
 Sod houses, the Lower Falls, Mount Rushmore, buffalo...it's all here.

 <!--https://picasaweb.google.com/data/feed/base/user/103469053044045468318/albumid/6170973282606682673?alt=rss&kind=photo&hl=en_US-->